-A personal web-site like this is bound to be narcissistic, but I hope it has a wider social purpose of making my writing and photography more easily available to anyone who has a serious interest in sociology, politics and culture.
-In particular, I hope it is useful those who are committed to thinking about and developing practice which will support radical social change.
+A personal web-site like this is inevitably narcissistic, but I hope it has a wider social purpose of making my writing and photography more easily available to anyone who has a serious interest in sociology, politics and culture.
+I hope it is specially useful those who are thinking about and developing practice that will support radical social change.

-My utopian longing continued to guide my work when I became a cultural sociologist at Leeds Met University in the mid-1990s.
+My utopian longing continued to guide my work when I became a cultural sociologist at Leeds Metropolitan University in the mid-1990s.
 I took voluntary redundancy from Leeds Met in 2010, ending my career there as Professor for Community Engagement.
-Currently I’m an Emeritus Professor, freelance consultant, volunteer, holiday-maker and active grand-dad.
+Currently I’m an Emeritus Professor, volunteer, holiday-maker and active grand-dad.

 As a volunteer, I’m secretary to the Board of the David Oluwale Memorial Association charity in Leeds, known as RememberOluwale.
 This is my main commitment.
 I became chair of the Board of Utopia Theatre in 2019.
-I was a Board member of UK Friends of Abrahams Path, based in the UK but with international links.
-I’m on the committee for the discussion group (again in Leeds) called Taking Soundings.
+I was a Board member of UK Friends of Abrahams Path, based in the UK but with international links, until 2020.
+I was on the committee for the Leeds political-cultural discussion group called Taking Soundings.
 I helped set up and continue to support the hub site LeedsforChange.
-I learnt a lot from being on the Board of Together for Peace , based in Leeds from 2010-16.
+I learned a lot from being on the Board of Together for Peace , based in Leeds, from 2010-16.
 I joined the Labour Party when Jeremy Corbyn became its leader.
 I lost confidence in him pretty soon afterwards but remain in the Party, hoping for the better.